robertfmurdock/robertfmurdock.github.io/_posts/2014-7-29-Secret-Words.md

 title: Secret Words
 ---

 I've been working in a few different languages lately for a host of reasons... mostly involving self-education in various ways.
-I realized a few years ago that as I was working in multiple languages, I was already trying to build a safer meta-language (really a suite of safe design patterns and coding styles) that work in the various languages I was exposed to... things like:
+I realized a few years ago that in every language I picked up, I was trying to build a safer meta-language (really a suite of safe design patterns and coding styles) that works anywhere.
+Simple principles like:

 - using 'final' variables by default
 - using 'Option' objects to model the "one or none" problem